 - Violations for Stop Work Orders or Notice of Violation that require the owner to obtain a permit will be given a period of 30 days to start the permitting process.
-Violations will be closed once a permit in APPROVED status is obtained and final inspections are approved.
+Violations will be closed once a permit is APPROVED and final inspections pass.

-- Permits obtained to comply with a violation must receive an approved final inspection in order to close the violation.
-If a permit obtained to comply with a violation expires, a Notice of Violation for unsafe structure will be issued.
+- If a permit obtained to comply with a violation expires, a Notice of Violation for unsafe structure will be issued.

-The process that the owner of the property will need to follow in order to bring the violation into compliance is written within the violation that has been issued.
-The owner of the property can call 305.673.7610, option #7 to discuss the violation with the Violations’ Office staff.
+The process that the owner of the property needs to follow to bring the violation into compliance is written within the violation notice that has been issued.
+The owner of the property can call 305.673.7610, option #7 to discuss the violation with the Violations' Office staff.

-If it is determined that the number of days given to comply is not a sufficient, an extension of time can be requested by the violator before the compliance date.
-The request must be made in writing and submitted by mail, e-mail, or in person to the Violations’ Section of the Building Department.
-The request must be made prior to the compliance date.
+If it is determined that the number of days given to comply is not a sufficient, an extension can be requested by the violator before the compliance date.
+The request must be made in writing and submitted by mail, e-mail, or in person to the Violations' Section of the Building Department.

 For additional assistance with a Building Department Violation, please call 305 673-7610 and select option #7.